SAURINLAB

 Mechanism of drug action - Paclitaxel

-Public engagement to explain basic concepts about cancer progression and prevention
+To explain basic concepts about cancer progression and prevention

 Cancer is a progressive disease that results from mutations that accrue in different tissues throughout life.
 These mutations are for cancer what narrowing arteries are for heart disease: both underlie their respective diseases and both progress throughout life at different rates depending on risk factors.
 The problem is that most people see cancer as an all or nothing disease, which makes them less likely to take lifestyle choice in early life to help prevent it.
 Also, it is easy to visualise what a bacon roll may do for a narrowing artery, but not many people understand what smoking actually does to our cells.